octonews/octonews/ORIGIN.md

 ## What

 We want to create a link-sharing platform which allows communities to collaboratively share links on topics that interest them.
-Octonews will be a standalone website with a web UI that has the ability to submit links and, as an administrator, review submissions.
+Octonews will be a stand-alone website with a web UI that has the ability to submit links and, as an administrator, review submissions.
 It will also be able to integrate with GitHub to work well with existing workflows.

-While our main motivation is to to create it for the Hoodie community, making it flexible enough so it can be used by others is a priority from the start.
+While our main motivation is to to create it for the Hoodie community, making it flexible enough to be used by others is a priority from the start.

 ## Why

-Sharing links around topics like Design, Tech Culture, Open Source, Documentation and Code has a long tradition at Hoodie, it is a vital part of our Hoodie Weekly.
-But the process of finding good resources to share is a time consuming.
-And as the Hoodie weekly requires the work to be done on a weekly process, it’s a lot to ask from a single person.
-Nevertheless, we had fantastic curators in the past doing an amazing job (thanks for all your hard work Lena, Jenn and Cecily).
+Sharing links around topics like Design, Tech Culture, Open Source, Documentation and Code is a long tradition at Hoodie.
+It is a vital part of our Hoodie Weekly.
+But the process of finding good resources to share is time consuming.
+And as the Hoodie Weekly requires work to be done on a weekly process, it’s a lot to ask from a single person.
+Nevertheless, we had fantastic curators in the past who did an amazing job (thanks for all your hard work Lena, Jenn and Cecily).

 Instead of searching for a new curator, we are looking for ways to make it simpler to collaborate on the editorial work.
-We take it as given when working on code, and our code collaboration tools and workflows are arguably the reason why Open Source is so successful.
-So we figured why create better tooling for our editorial team as well.
+We take it as a given when working on code, and our code collaboration tools and workflows are arguably the reason why Open Source is so successful.
+So we figured - why not create better tooling for our editorial team, as well.

 ## How

 The priority of the implementation of `octonews` is to be as accessible to contributors as possible.
-It is also an experiment of using GitHub as a database of sort, in order to keep track of peoples contributions as well as integration of existing tools we use today.
+It is also an experiment using GitHub as a database of sorts, in order to keep track of people's contributions as well as to integrate existing tools we use today.

 `octonews` will be a GitHub repository containing a [jekyll](https://jekyllrb.com) page.
 For the link submissions, we will use separate `.yml` files stored in the [`/_data/news`](https://jekyllrb.com/docs/datafiles/#the-data-folder) folder, and the files will be prefixed with the current date.